hschellman/computing-basics/_episodes/02-storage-spaces.md

 **Resource** [DUNE Rucio Storage](https://dune.monitoring.edi.scotgrid.ac.uk/app/dashboards#/view/7eb1cea0-ca5e-11ea-b9a5-15b75a959b33?_g=(filters:!(),refreshInterval:(pause:!t,value:0),time:(from:now-1d,to:now)))

 > ## Note - do not blindly copy files from personal machines to DUNE systems.
 > You may have files on your personal machine that contain personal information, licensed software or (god forbid) malware or pornography.
-Do not traer any files from your personal machine to DUNE machines unless they are directly related to work on DUNE.
+Do not transfer any files from your personal machine to DUNE machines unless they are directly related to work on DUNE.
 You must be fully aware of any file's contents.
 We have seen it all and we do not want to.
 {: .callout}

 ## Commands and tools